 Refer to course descriptions in the back of this catalog for course prerequisites.

-30 hours M.A. in Theological Studies Required Curriculum 30 hours M.B.A.
-Required Curriculum 60 hours TOTAL Dual Degree (excluding prerequisites)
+TOTAL HOURS30 hoursM.A. in Theological Studies Required Curriculum30 hoursM.B.A.
+Required Curriculum60 hoursTOTAL Dual Degree (excluding prerequisites)

 Master of Business Administration/Master of Education in Educational Leadership